rajshritotla/Node.js-Applications/Online Storefront/GuitarCrazyZaks/README.md

-# CrazyZak's guitar shop
+# CrazyZak's guitar shop using ExpressJS with Node

-In this exercise, am building a online storefront that sells guitars using ExpressJS with Node.
+In this exercise, am building a online storefront that sells guitars.

 # Application minimum requirements: